SkyDrive on the web

 After you share a file or folder, you can change its permissions if you need to.
-Just select it, and then choose Share.
+Just select it, and then choose Sharing.
 You can remove permissions to stop sharing the item, or, depending on how you shared the item, you can change whether people are allowed to edit the item.

 Learn more about sharing files with SkyDrive

 You can also share files from the SkyDrive mobile apps, and from the SkyDrive app for Windows 8 and Windows RT.

 If you have a website or blog, it’s quick and easy to embed photos, videos, Office documents, and other files from SkyDrive.
 You can even customize how embedded Excel workbooks appear to other people.